SimpleITK/SimpleITK/docs/source/faq.rst

         cmake "-DCMAKE_CXX_FLAGS:STRING=-stdlib=libstdc++" ../SimpleITK/SuperBuild

-NOTE: If you already have a build directory which has been partially configured the contents must be deleted.
+NOTE: If there is already a build directory which has been partially configured, the contents must be deleted.
 The above line needs to be done for an initial configuration in an empty build directory.
 NOTE: This work around does not work when with the CMake "Xcode" generator.
 It is recommended to just use the default "Unix Makefiles" generator, to build